“Understanding the language of computers is critical for tomorrow’s workforce”

 Byron Nicolaides: I strongly believe that coding is becoming one of the most highly prized skillsets anyone can have in the global economy.
-Understanding the language of computers will be what separates the educated from the ignorant masses of tomorrow.
+Understanding the language of computers is critical for tomorrow’s workforce.
 All our actions going forward should have the same aim – to make people aware that this new reality is fast approaching and to provide the necessary means for them to be prepared.
 Coding as an object of study and as a profession, as well as everything evolving around digital technology, will be at the forefront of demand.

 WEF estimates report that more than 2 million new jobs for highly skilled in IT will be created, while 7.1 million jobs worldwide will be lost to jobs that are either outdated or are overcrowded by state-of-the-art technology.
 Thus, it’s not a surprise that knowledge of or exposure to coding already makes young people competitive in the job market.
 For example, a digital marketer who deals with content development has to understand different technologies (e.g. WordPress/MailChimp/Sitecore) and have the basic coding knowledge to help increase understanding across business functions and eliminate disconnection.

 JAXenter: What is more important: to learn coding for software applications or for the merit of developing computational thinking?

 Byron Nicolaides: Learning code for software applications requires the knowledge of a programming language and problem-solving skills to develop the instructions that can be followed by a computer in the most efficient way.
 This requires algorithmic thinking, evaluation, decomposition, abstraction, and generalization.